What is a Floating Cottage?

-- The priority for GBA’s Floating Cottage Strategy Group is now the Transport Canada Strategy Plan being spearheaded by Gloucester Pool Cottagers Association.
-The plan is a multi-pronged approach to get Transport Canada to put in place similar regulations to those that apply in B.C., so that Floating Cottages can also be properly regulated in Ontario.
+The plan is a multi-pronged approach to get Transport Canada to put in place similar regulations to those that apply in B.C., so that floating homes can also be properly regulated in Ontario.

 - Put together a strategic alliance, which includes the townships of Port Severn, Georgian Bay and Archipelago, FOCA, Great Lakes & St. Lawrence Cities Initiative, and Gloucester Pool Cottagers Association